Categorification of Harder-Narasimhan Theory via slope functions: Slope Functions

+where all vertical arrows and arrows in the upper square are universal morphisms.
 The morphisms in the upper square are strict monomorphisms because of Proposition \ref{strict}, and the vertical morphisms are strict epimorphisms because of the Axiom\ref{Axiom c} of proto-abelian category.
-Moreover, since the pull-back preserves projective limits (see \cite{MR1712872} V.4, Theorem 2), we obtain that the diagram
+Moreover, since the pull-back preserves projective limits (see \cite{MR2182076} Proposition 2.1.7), we obtain that the diagram

-forming the upper square of the above cubic diagram is cartesian.
-Moreover, since \eqref{Equ: square u1u2} induces an isomorphism from $Z_1+Z_2'$ to $Z_2$, we obtain that \eqref{Equ:W catesian} induces an isomorphism from the $W_1+W_2'$ and $W_2$.